MattechLab/monalisa/docs/rst/mitosis_prepare_data.rst

 Resize the coil sensitivity matrix to match the reconstruction matrix size.
 Here we want to clarify the distinction of the concepts between "Reconstruction matrix size" and "Acquisition matrix size"

 - Acquisition matrix size: This refers to the matrix size specified by the acquisition protocol.
 It was already set at the acquisition step by the experimenters.
-For example, if Fov is 240mm, the acquisition matrix size equal to 480, we can calculate `voxel_size = Fov/Acquisition_matrix_size`

 - Reconstruction matrix size `Matrix_size`: This is set by the user based on the desired resolution of reconstructed images, i.e. the size of the reconstructed image.